turingschool/front-end-curriculum/projects/module-1/tic-tac-toe-solo.md

 6. Connect Game data model to the DOM
 7. Display the Player data in the sidebars
 8. Automatically reset the game board to allow for a new game to be played after the previous game is won
-9. Persist Player data using local storage (number of wins and mini-boards displaying won games should persist across page refreshes)
+9. Persist Player data using local storage (number of wins should persist across page refreshes)

 ## Rubric